cryingInitial/SAFEPATH/README.md

-# SAFEPATH: Preventing Harmful Reasoning in Chain-of-Thought via Early Alignment
+# SAFEPATH: Preventing Harmful Reasoning in Chain-of-Thought via Early Alignment (NeurIPS 2025)
 This repository is the official implementation for the paper: **SAFEPATH: Preventing Harmful Reasoning in Chain-of-Thought via Early Alignment**.